microsoft/AISkillsForWindows/doc/Microsoft.AI.Skills.SkillInterface.md

- # Windows Skill Interface Documentation
+ # AI Skills for Windows Interface Documentation

  The *Microsoft.AI.Skills.SkillInterface* namespace provides a set of base interfaces to be extended by all *skills* as well as classes and helper methods for skill implementers on Windows.